 - Select “Properties” as shown in the screenshot below:

-Note: If you are facing an issue from a video being played through a DVD, after performing the fourth step simply click on “Advanced”, select “DVD Quality”, and select “Ok”.
+Note: If you are facing an issue with a video being played through a DVD, after performing the fourth step simply click on “Advanced”, select “DVD Quality”, and select “Ok”.
 The issue may be resolved.

 - From the dialogue window in front of you, select the “Driver” tab from the top;